Do you want to be part of a team that supports Syrian refugees to join in community activities across Birmingham?

 - An induction and ongoing training

 - I.T equipment will be provided if needed

 - Mentor support meetings (group and one-to-one) every 6 – 8 weeks

 Where will I volunteer?

 Mentor meetings will be across Birmingham in different places in the community, this will be agreed between you, the refugee your supporting and your supervisor.
 Mentor meetings can also take place online via Teams or Zoom.
 Volunteer training and meetings will be online.

 We are looking for volunteers who:

-- Can find out about services and activities that are happening in Birmingham
+- Can find out about services and activities in Birmingham

 - Have good IT skills, can use the internet and email